normandyxo/uvita-runs/_drafts/cast-away.md

 ![Calf comparison]({{ site.url }}/assets/img/2018/02/calf_comparison.jpeg)

 ### Slow movement
 Walking in crutches with partial weight bearing is slow compared to walking in crutches will no weight bearing and even slower compared to a wheelchair or a scooter.
 With partial weight bearing, I'm really slow to transfer some weight to my injured leg because I don't know how much weight it can take.
 My doctor advised that I take it slow and increase the weight as I am able.
-I think once I am more confident I will be able to move faster.
+I think once I am more confident in my foot I will be able to move faster.

 ### Dry skin
 I've heard multiple times that our bodies are covered in dead skin.
 I didn't really believe it until I saw my leg yesterday.
 Without a proper was for 8 weeks, a lot of dead skin accumulated.
 Just putting on and taking off a sock knocks off a lot of skin flakes.
 To wash off the dead skin, I gently scrubbed it away using a sponge and warm water.
 It's taken a few tries, but I've seen the amount of flakes decrease.